Lord Peter Wimsey: Detective work

 Wimsey begins his hobby of investigation by recovering The Attenbury Emeralds in 1921.
 At the beginning of Whose Body?, there appears the unpleasant Inspector Sugg, who is extremely hostile to Wimsey and tries to exclude him from the investigation (reminiscent of the relations between Sherlock Holmes and Inspector Lestrade).
 However, Wimsey is able to bypass Sugg through his friendship with Scotland Yard detective Charles Parker, a sergeant in 1921.
 At the end of Whose Body?, Wimsey generously allows Sugg to take completely undeserved credit for the solution; the grateful Sugg cannot go on with his hostility to Wimsey.
-In later books, Sugg fades away and Wimsey's relations with the police become dominated by his amicable partnership with Parker, who eventually rises to the rank of Commander (and becomes Wimsey's brother in law).
+In later books, Sugg fades away and Wimsey's relations with the police become dominated by his amicable partnership with Parker, who eventually rises to the rank of Commander (and becomes Wimsey's brother-in-law).

 Bunter, a man of many talents himself, not least photography, often proves instrumental in Wimsey's investigations.
 However, Wimsey is not entirely well.
 At the end of the investigation in Whose Body?
 (1923), Wimsey hallucinates that he is back in the trenches.
 He soon recovers his senses and goes on a long holiday.

-The next year, Wimsey travels (in Clouds of Witness, 1926) to the fictional Riddlesdale in North Yorkshire to assist his elder brother Gerald, who has been accused of murdering Captain Denis Cathcart, their sister's fiancé.
+In Clouds of Witness (1926), Wimsey travels to the fictional Riddlesdale in North Yorkshire to assist his elder brother Gerald, who has been accused of murdering Captain Denis Cathcart, their sister's fiancé.
 As Gerald is the Duke of Denver, he is tried by the entire House of Lords, as required by the law at that time, to much scandal and the distress of his wife Helen.
 Their sister, Lady Mary, also falls under suspicion.
 Lord Peter clears the Duke and Lady Mary, to whom Parker is attracted.

 As a result of the slaughter of men in the First World War, there was in the UK a considerable imbalance between the sexes.
 It is not exactly known when Wimsey recruited Miss Climpson to run an undercover employment agency for women, a means to garner information from the otherwise inaccessible world of spinsters and widows, but it is prior to Unnatural Death (1927), in which Miss Climpson assists Wimsey's investigation of the suspicious death of an elderly cancer patient.
 Wimsey's highly effective idea is that a male detective going around and asking questions is likely to arouse suspicion, while a middle-aged woman doing it would be dismissed as a gossip and people would speak openly to her.